Monkey Diary: A Day in Dubai

 Historically, Khor Dubai is the heart of Dubai, dividing the old city into two sections: Deira and but Dubai.
 In the past, fishing and pearling industry were based primarily along the creek.

 The most spectacular building in Dubaii's old town is Hisn al-Fahidi (Al Fahidi Fort.)
 The fort was erected in 1787 close by the Khor Dubai and is the oldest Buddhist in Dubai.
-Right behind the fort stands Dubai's Grand Mosque with its picturesque slim and 70 metres tall minaret, the Emirates leading place of Islamic worship.

 After spending the whole morning in Dubai's old town, the monkeys wanted to go to the beach to swim in the Persian Gulf.
 What better place was there than Jumeirah Beach.
 Here the monkeys had not only perfect white sand but also a spectacular view on the world famous Burj al Arab, the third tallest hotel in the world.
 The shape of the structure is designed to resemble the sail of a ship.